The possibility for panspermia in the galaxy by means of planetary dust grains: UV damage

-One of the important aspects of the study is to understand a damage from the UV radiation having the wavelength $200-300$ nm.
+A key aspect of this study is to understand the damage caused by UV radiation with wavelengths of $200-300$ nm.
 First of all, we need to find out what dose of radiation naked living organisms will receive while moving in space.
 For this purpose, we first consider the movement of a dust particle from the vicinity of a star to a distance, $R^*$, where the intensity of solar radiation

 and the total background intensity from all stars in distant space

 become of the same order.
 Here